avdul-q101/Goverment_spending_analysis/README.md

 # Goverment_spending_analysis
-I have explored a data related to goverment spending of countries. i used a csv file and load it into a sql developer if you want to contact me for any project,job oppurtunity, or anything here's the number 91+ 9229584261.
+There are two files here a csv and and sql file i uploaded the sql file into my sql developer and throughly explored it.

+and i aslo create some charts for visualization!.

+contact me here 91+9229584261